go-gitea/docs/content/doc/features/authentication.en-us.md

 ```
 -  Note! if you get error about ipa credentials please run kinit admin and give your admin accound password.

--  Now login to the gogs as an Admin, click on “Authentication” under Admin Panel.
+-  Now login to the Gitea as an Admin, click on “Authentication” under Admin Panel.
 Then click New LDAP Source and fill in the details, changing all where appropriate to your own domain